timmisset/omt-odt-plugin/src/main/java/com/misset/opp/omt/README.md

 ### Context providers

-Some MetaType classes provide additional context to a part of the YAML file.
+Some MetaType classes provide additional context to a part of the OMT file.
 This is primarily used to provide context to the injected language fragments.
 The injected language should be able to deal with these providers and their provided elements/context.
 Examples are:

 * Activity provides PsiVariables, PsiCallables, Prefixes, LocalCommands